alexdlaird/pyngrok/docs/integrations.rst

 Flask
 -----

-In :code:`server.py`, where our Flask app is initialized, we should add a variable that let's us configure from an environment variable whether or not we want to tunnel to :code:`localhost` with :code:`ngrok`.
+In :code:`server.py`, `where our Flask app is initialized <https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application)>`_, we should add a variable that let's us configure from an environment variable whether or not we want to tunnel to :code:`localhost` with :code:`ngrok`.
 We can initialize the :code:`ngrok` tunnel in this same place.

 .. code-block:: python